-Note: New shut down mandates by the Governor of California for all counties that have been on the state's watch list for 3 consecutive days.
-The affected sectors are: restaurants, wineries, movie theaters, family entertainment centers, zoos, museums and cardrooms.
-These restrictions will remain in place for at least three weeks.
-Details of the new order can be reviewed HERE.
+The shut down mandates by the Governor of California for all counties on the state's watch list include: restaurants, wineries, movie theaters, family entertainment centers, zoos, museums, gyms, salons, churches, and cardrooms.
+These restrictions will remain in place until further notice.

 Staying Updated About COVID-19